Transport of India (NSE:TCI) E10: ₹41.32 (As of Mar. 2026)

 Transport of India Business Description

 Transport Corp of India Ltd is an integrated logistics and supply chain solutions provider.
 The company's operating segment includes Freight, Supply Chain Solutions, Seaways, and Energy.
 It generates maximum revenue from the Freight Division segment.
-The Company derives revenues primarily from business of freight, logistic services (comprising of supply chain management warehousing and allied services) and sale of power.
+The Company derives revenues from the business of freight, logistics services (comprising of supply chain management, warehousing, and allied services), and the sale of power.
 Geographically, it operates only in India.